 A JUnit test case is a Java method annotated with @Test that verifies a specific unit of code behaves correctly under defined conditions.
-It runs independently, uses assertion methods to compare expected vs. actual output, and reports pass or fail without manual intervention.
+It runs in isolation, uses assertion methods to compare expected and actual results, and reports pass or fail automatically.

 @Test